 There are four payment stages or Part D policyholders.

-- Your annual deductible: This year, it can be up to $435 this year.
+- Your annual deductible: For 2021, it can be up to $445 per year.
 You pay this entirely out of pocket.

 What Is the Part D Late Enrollment Penalty?